hmcts/em-test-helper/README.md

 public class MyTestScenario {
 </pre>

-- Make sure that Particular Helpers are initiated by providing URL to the respective services
+- Make sure that particular Helpers are initiated by providing URL to the respective services

 <pre>
 idam: